vvcogo/style-check-html/README.md

 # style-check-html
-A patch that allows users to print reports from style-check.rb in HTML format.
+This repository contains a patch that allows users to print reports from style-check.rb in HTML format.
-This repository contains only the patch since the original software is available in another website (http://www.cs.umd.edu/~nspring/software/style-check-readme.html).
+It contains only the patch since the original software is available in another website (http://www.cs.umd.edu/~nspring/software/style-check-readme.html).
 The option "-w" to write the output in HTML format is the only difference in the command line.

 Downloading the code and patching it: